 –G. B. Shaw

-The little boy ran circles around his mother as she stood outside of the restaurant smoking a cigarette.
-The young woman and a friend were engaged in an animated discussion and the smoke rolled from their mouths and drifted past their faces.
+The little boy ran circles around his mother as she stood outside the restaurant smoking a cigarette.
+The young woman and her friend were engaged in an animated discussion and the smoke rolled from their mouths and drifted past their faces.
 Suddenly, the toddler stopped running and squeezed his mother’s hand.
 Once her gaze had focused on him, he smiled broadly.
 She grinned back at him and he resumed running laps.
 She took a drag on her cigarette and resumed her conversation.
-I remember being charmed and disturbed by the interaction.

 I was struck that the two scenes were essentially from the same drama, with the second following inexorably from the first.
 Within a few days, I had witnessed two points along the same arc.